Code-Institute-Submissions/ctoweyburke-MS2GaeilgeMemoryGame_JuneResub/README.md

 ## **Credits**

 ### Content
 - The idea and text for this website was created by Claire Burke, owner of the site.
+- With a background in teaching and having children, learning IRISH is a challenge so I wanted to create a medium through which my children would like to learn, enjoy and have fun.

 ### Media
 - Images used are from [google](https://www.google.com/ "Google images")

 ### Code
--
+- HTML for the navbar and form originally taken from Bootstrap with modifications for this project.
+- Some HTML written using Bootstrap, others writen by owner.
+- CSS for social links from Code Institute Rosie Project
+- JS for game based on tutorial by https://marina-ferreira.github.io/tutorials/js/memory-game/.
+- JS for Start Game/Timer/Reset - written by C Burke with tutorial from https://www.w3schools.com/
+- JS for email (API) written with tutorial by Code Institute
+- JS for google maps (API) written with tutorial by Code Institute.

 ### Acknowledgements
 - Thanks to my mentor Gerry for guiding me through this project.
 He helped to brainstorm about the project and what was achievable.